Ukraine asks court to put Orthodox leader under house arrest

 During a court hearing in the Ukrainian capital, the metropolitan strongly rejected the claim by the Security Service of Ukraine, known as the SBU, that he condoned Russia's invasion.
 Pavel described the accusations against him as politically driven.

-SBU agents raided his residence.
-Prosecutors asked the court to put him under house arrest pending the investigation.
+SBU agents raided his residence and prosecutors asked the court to put him under house arrest pending the investigation.
+The hearing was adjourned until Monday after the metropolitan said he wasn't feeling well.

 The monks in the monastery belong to the Ukrainian Orthodox Church, which has been accused of having links to Russia.
 The dispute surrounding the property, also known as Monastery of the Caves, is part of a wider religious conflict that has unfolded in parallel with the war.